viresh-ratnakar/exolve/README.md

 following criteria to decide what constitites the enum part of a clue: a pair of opening and closing parentheses, containing only numbers, hyphens, commas, and apostrophes, starting with a number.
-The software also treats an pair of parentheses containing the text "word" or "letter" with anything before are after it as an enum (to allow the setter to specify the enum as "(two words)", for example).
+The software also treats an pair of parentheses containing the text "word" or "letter" or "?" with anything before are after it as an enum (to allow the setter to specify the enum as "(two words)" or "(?)", for example).

 In a grid with solutions provided, the setter may include annotations for explaining how a clue works.
 Any text located after the enum in a clue is